winstonjs/node-loggly/README.md

   client.log('your-really-long-input-token', '127.0.0.1 - Theres no place like home');
 ```

-The second way to send log information to loggly is to do so once you've retrieved an input directly from loggly:
+The second way to send log information to Loggly is to do so once you've retrieved an input directly from Loggly:

 ``` js
   client.getInput('your-input-name', function (err, input) {